Credit Card Calculator

 Finally, multiply this by the Daily Periodic Rate calculated before it and the number of days in the billing cycle to determine the interest for that month's statement.

-Monthly interest payment = DPR × ADB × number of days in billing cycle
+Monthly interest payment = DPR × ADB × number of days in the billing cycle

 Example: Jon needs help calculating the interest payment for one of his credit cards in the month of June.
 It carries an APR of 15%.
 Calculate his DPR using the equation above: